ibm-cloud-docs/power-iaas/get-started-dedicated-host-AI.md

-When IBM needs to perform maintenance on a dedicated host, its virtual server instances (VMs) are live migrated to another dedicated host during the maintenance operation window.
+When IBM needs to perform maintenance on a dedicated host, its virtual server instances (VSIs) are live migrated to another dedicated host during the maintenance operation window.

-If a dedicated host suffers from a server failure, IBM restarts its VMs on another dedicated host (pending capacity availability).
-The VM restart capability does not protect against data center, storage, or network-related failures; in such scenarios, the appropriate business continuity procedures (high availability and disaster recovery) should be invoked.
+If a dedicated host encounters a server failure, IBM restarts the affected VSIs on another dedicated host, subject to the available capacity.
+This VSI restart capability does not protect against data center, storage, or network failures.
+For such scenarios, you can implement appropriate business continuity measures, such as high availability (HA) and disaster recovery (DR) solutions.

-When VMs are relocated to another dedicated host for maintenance, you are not charged for an extra dedicated host.
+When VSIs are relocated to another dedicated host for maintenance, you are not charged for an extra dedicated host.
 {: note}